andrezero/andretorgal.site.old/content/blog/2017-04-08/london-lean-kanban-days-2017.md

 ## My retrospective

-I'm kind of late to this party.
+I am kind of late to this party.
 Having spent the last 10 years in scrum-la-la-land, I was totally missing out on what was happening just around corner.

 Had previously met a few coaches with more Lean than Agile in them.
 I had read quite a bit, even experimented with a few concepts, but ... my brain just wasn't ready to take on 3 days of first hand, unfiltered, high energy and low impedance access to this [hivemind](https://twitter.com/judyrees/status/849304310374694912) and its combined knowledge and experience.

 A week later, my brain is finally cooling down, the confusion is dissipating and a good feeling is settling in: my values are reinforced, new trains of thought are developing.
 I have discovered new principles, practices and tools.

 I look forward to experiment.
-I'm hungry to learn and to keep evolving.
+I am hungry to learn and to keep evolving.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Visualize all the things.
 Such a craft. <a href="https://twitter.com/IanCarrollUK">@IanCarrollUK</a> shows you the craftsmanship <a href="https://twitter.com/hashtag/llkd17?src=hash">#llkd17</a>. <a href="https://t.co/jUaTfOq4Yu">pic.twitter.com/jUaTfOq4Yu</a></p>&mdash; Andre Torgal (@andrezero) <a href="https://twitter.com/andrezero/status/848893786839240704">April 3, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>